5FB5/gd-achievements/README.md

 # gd-achievements
-Simple achievement system template for Godot Engine ver.
-3+ projects
+Achievement system plugin for Godot 3.3.x Engine

 # How to install in your project?
 ## Copy from GitHub repository